 How We Help You Build Connections Among Ethnic Groups

 With our network of experienced center directors and lists of books and articles, we look forward to guiding you as you work to build connections among ethnic groups.
 Our Afro-Latino Initiative features 200 books on Blacks in Latin America, including Brazil, Cuba and Mexico, as well as Blacks and Latinos in the U.S. We believe these books are vital to inspiring your center's courses, programming and professional development as well as assisting your Center in forming vital ties with academic programs.
 We're currently developing an Afro-Asian Initiative, which features books to help you understand and teach the connections between Asians and Africana people.

-In 1988, ABCC founder and Executive Director, Dr. Fred Lee Hord, as the first director of the Center for Black Culture and Research at West Virginia University, introduced the idea of a new organization to promote networking among Centers and their institutions at an American Council on Education conference in Washington, D.C.
+In early 1988, ABCC founder and Executive Director, Dr. Fred Lee Hord, as the first director of the Center for Black Culture and Research at West Virginia University, introduced the idea of a new organization to promote networking among centers and their institutions at an American Council on Education conference in Washington, D.C.
 Moving to Knox College, he gained administrative acceptance to host an inaugural national conference.
 That 1989 conference (at Knox College) was followed by biennial and then annual events.